oraclize/docs/source/includes/_eos.md

 EOSIO_DISPATCH(checkqueryid, (checkquery)(callback))
 ```
 Every time the function `oraclize_query` is called, it returns a unique ID, hereby referred to as `queryId`, which is guaranteed to be unique in the given network execution context.
 The `queryId` identifies a specific query done to Provable and it is returned to the contract as a parameter of the callback action.

-Provable recommends EOS contract developers to verify if the queryId sent by the callback action was generated by a valid call to the `oracize_query` function, as shown in the example accompanying this paragraph.
+Provable recommends EOS contract developers to verify if the queryId sent by the callback action was generated by a valid call to the `oraclize_query` function, as shown in the example accompanying this paragraph.
 This ensures that each query response is processed only once and helps avoid misuse of the EOS contract logic.

+#### Query ID Verification Process

+It is a best practice to verify the query ID with the methods provided inside our `eos_api.hpp`:

+1. First of all, the macro `CONTRACT_NAME` has to be defined, where its value will be the name of the contract to deploy.

+2. The function `oraclize_queryId_localEmplace(myQueryId)` has to be called, passing as the argument the query ID returned by the `oraclize_query()`.
+This function will save the query ID in the `queryId` table as a record.
+The table will be defined just by importing the API and definine the above macro.

+2. The function `oraclize_queryId_match(queryId)` will perform the match between the `queryId` received by the callback and the query ID available in the `queryId` table.

+To clarify, the `checkqueryid` example reproduces all these steps.

 The `queryId` can be used as well to implement different behaviors into the `callback` function, in particular when there is more than one pending call from Provable.